Retail Analysis sample for Power BI: Take a tour

 Let's get more specific.

-Change the question to this year sales by district.
-Observe the result: Q&A automatically places the answer in a bar chart and suggests other phrases:
+Change the question to this year's sales by district.
+Observe the result.
+Q&A automatically places the answer in a bar chart:

-Now change the question to this year sales by zip and chain.
+Now change the question to this year's sales by zip and chain.

 Notice how Power BI answers the question as you type and displays the appropriate chart.

 Experiment with more questions and see what kind of results you get.

 Now let's explore on a more detailed level, looking at the districts' performances.